-During 2021, the Board undertook a review of ESB's strategy (originally approved in 2017 - "ESB Strategy 2030") to test and validate the underlying assumptions, evaluate the overall strategic direction of the Group and extend the planning horizon beyond 2030.
-Based on this analysis, ESB adopted a revised strategy in December 2021 - Driven to make a difference: Net Zero by 2040.
+During 2021, the Board undertook a review of ESB's strategy ESB's Business Environment (originally approved in 2017 - "ESB Strategy 2030") to test and The external factors summarised in Figure 1 have emerged since validate the underlying assumptions, evaluate the overall strategic ESB's strategy was developed in 2017.
+These factors informed direction of the Group and extend the planning horizon beyond 2030. the assessment and update of ESB's Strategy which took place Based on this analysis, ESB adopted a revised strategy in December during 2021.
+2021 - Driven to make a difference: Net Zero by 2040.